jim-ardiansyah/ai-102-nlp-techniques/reading/module-2.md

-# Chapter 1: Getting Started with Natural Language Processing
+# Module 2: Getting Started with Natural Language Processing
-*Lecture Notes — Module 1*
+*Lecture Notes — Module 2*

 Welcome, everyone.
 In this first set of notes, I want to give you a solid, friendly introduction to Natural Language Processing — or "NLP" for short.
 We'll cover three things: what NLP actually is, why it matters so much in the world around us, and why Python has become the go-to language for building NLP projects.
 Don't worry about memorizing every detail on your first read.
 My goal here is for you to walk away with a clear mental picture of the field before we start writing code together.

-## 1.1 What Is Natural Language Processing?
+## 2.1 What Is Natural Language Processing?

 Let's start with a simple definition.
 Natural Language Processing is a branch of artificial intelligence concerned with one big question: how can we get computers to work with human language?
 "Working with" language can mean many things — reading it, understanding what it means, and even producing new language of its own.